ottofeller/templates/README.md

 - `@next/font`;
 - `@headlessui/react`.

-These are included by default and can be excluded providing an `ui: false` option.
+These are included by default and can be excluded providing an `isUiConfigEnabled: false` option.

 #### Tailwind
 The template uses *tailwind* for CSS.
 There are two config files (similar to NextJS configuration):